Cy Says Blog & Podcast

 Cybersecurity roles are often high-paying and offer long-term career potential, but the path into these roles can be riddled with obstacles, particularly for individuals from underserved backgrounds.
 The requirement of a four-year degree in computer science or extensive prior experience can create barriers for those who haven’t had access to formal education or who may have taken non-traditional routes to gain relevant skills.

-For marginalized communities—whether due to race, gender, socioeconomic status, or geographic location—the challenges are often compounded.
+Whether due to race, gender, socioeconomic status, or geographic location—the challenges are often compounded.
 Many lack exposure to the cybersecurity field, may not have had access to higher education, or have experienced systemic discrimination that limits their career opportunities.
-This leads to lower representation of diverse talent in cybersecurity, even as these communities possess untapped skills and potential.
+This leads to a lower representation of diverse talent in cybersecurity, even as these communities possess untapped skills and potential.

 How Skills-Based Hiring Levels the Playing Field